 January to March

-From Nollaig na mBan – Women’s Christmas – on 6th January to the Feast of St. Darerca on 22nd March.
+From Nollaig na mBan – Women’s Christmas – on 6th January to Mother's Day the end of March.

 Celebrations include Burns Night in Scotland, St. Brigids' Eve with it's many traditions and customs and an explanation of the mysterious and dangerous Ides of March.